Coronavirus Update:What patients and families need to know

 For Families - Returning to School During COVID-19

-Returning to school, whether virtually or in person is a difficult decision for parents this fall.
+Returning to school in person this fall is critical for development and child well-being.
+Schools provide meals, physical activity, socialization, health care services and academic enrichment for children.
 Children’s National Hospital is lending its COVID-19 expertise to help parents understand the current situation and make decisions that keep children safe and strong this academic year.
 Our goal is to ensure all children reach optimal health and achieve their full academic potential.

 Questions?
 Contact us.